rajatkb/MEGRID-a-CSS-Responsive-Framework/README.md

 	It uses flexbox so beware of as to how it may start behaving in certain browsers.
 #Text

    Under general typohgraphic rule content is 16pt with 1.5 line height and general content is 16px with line height 24px.

-dwqdq